-For spreadsheet users and data analysts alike, mastering Google Sheets' SUM, SUMIF, and SUMIFS functions is essential to effectively track progress, manage tasks, and showcase your professional value.
-Whether you're building reports to monitor your work or performing complex data analysis, these functions allow you to sum data based on various criteria.
+Whether you’re building reports to monitor your work or performing complex data analysis, these functions allow you to sum data based on various criteria.

-In this detailed guide, you'll learn how to use the SUM function to quickly total data ranges, the SUMIF function to sum data that meets specific criteria, and the SUMIFS function to handle multiple conditions at once.
+In this detailed guide, you’ll learn how to use the SUM function to quickly total data ranges, the SUMIF function to sum data that meets specific criteria, and the SUMIFS function to handle multiple conditions at once.
+SUM, SUMIF, and SUMIFS are built-in functions so that you can use them right away without any extra setup or coding.

 Here are some reasons why you should use them:

 The SUM function in Google Sheets is a powerful tool for managing data.
 It allows you to quickly add up ranges of numbers, reducing the risk of manual errors and saving you time.
-Additionally, you can connect Google Sheets to BigQuery for advanced data analysis.
+You can quickly calculate the sum of a column in Google Sheets by selecting the entire column or a specific range.

 With the flexibility to sum single or multiple ranges, it ensures dynamic updates as data changes.
 In the following sections, we’ll cover the basic syntax and provide examples for the SUM, SUMIF, and SUMIFS functions, helping you enhance your data analysis and reporting efficiency.